 The length of time it takes to resolve your case will depend on the extent of your injuries and other factors including identifying parties at fault for your damages.
 In many incidents, a client will receive a settlement after just a few months while other cases take longer.
 Our attorneys remain compassionate about your need for financial security now especially if you are elderly or suffering from poor health.

-Typically, mesothelial lawsuits involve insurance companies that issue a policy paid for through premiums.
+Yes, you can still bring a mesothelioma lawsuit without hamstringing your boss because they normally involve insurance companies that issue a policy paid for through premiums.
 The policy minimizes your employer's participation in the case.
 Your boss likely paid for insurance to cover problems exactly like yours to ensure his or her employees were not financially damaged by problems, illnesses, and injuries that developed on the job.
 Their insurance policy will ensure that their employee and family are not left destitute and can continue operating their business while providing you the financial recompense you deserve to recover from your debilitating health and monetary losses.

 The mesothelioma injury attorneys at Rosenfeld Injury Lawyers (888-424-5757) will review your personal injury case or wrongful death lawsuit during an initial consultation at no cost to you.
 During your case evaluation, we will provide numerous legal options on how to proceed to ensure you and your family receives the financial compensation you deserve without obligation to hire us for legal representation.

-Can I Afford a Lawyer to Handle my Case?
+Can I Afford a Lawyer to Handle My Case?